IRS Form 1098-T-Tuition Statement

 The I.R.S. requires colleges and universities to collect social security numbers or individual taxpayer numbers (ITIN) for all tuition paying students; and USF is required to provide students with IRS Form 1098-T (Tuition Statement) at the end of each calendar year.
 1098-T information for previous years is available online for students through myUSF.
 This form is used by the taxpayer in the computation of any eligible tax credit.

-If you have not done so already, please provide your Social Security Number by completing and submitting IRS form W-9S to Student Enrollment Services or by following the instructions at to SSN and Names Changes by November 1, 2019 to ensure your information has updated prior to the issuance of the 1098-T.
+If you have not done so already, please provide your Social Security Number by completing and submitting IRS form W-9S to Student Enrollment Services or by following the instructions at SSN and Names Changes by December 1, 2020 to ensure your information has updated prior to the issuance of the 1098-T.

 If you refuse to provide your SSN or ITIN, or you provide an incorrect number, the I.R.S. is empowered to impose penalties.
 Note: Institutions are not required to report the demographic and financial data for students with nonresident alien status during the reporting year.

 The 1098-T form is a Tuition Statement provided by higher education institutions to all students who have been charged for tuition during the calendar year.
 Depending on your income (or your family's income, if you are a dependent), whether you were considered full or half-time enrolled, and the amount of your qualified educational expenses for the year, you may be eligible for a federal education tax credit.
 (You can find detailed information about claiming education tax credits in IRS Publication 970, page 9.)